 - Harm someone while driving under the influence of drugs

-- Have three prior past misdemeanor DUI convictions
+- Have three prior misdemeanor DUI convictions

 - Have one prior felony DUI conviction